 Taste – The flavour of PG based e-liquid tends to be more intense.
 VG based liquids have more muted flavour.

-Vapour – If you’re looking to create huge clouds of vapour (cloud chasing), then aim for a VG-based e-liquid.
+Vapour – If you’re looking to create huge clouds of vapour (cloud chasing), then aim for a higher VG-based e-liquid.

-Your Device – Most everyday vapers use standard tanks, which work best with thinner PG-based e-liquids.
+Your Device – Most everyday vapers use tanks, which work best with thinner PG-based e-liquids.
 They are are less likely to clog up the tank and are more easily absorbed into the wick.
 VG based liquids would cause dry hits if you try them in a standard tank.

 The most popular e-liquids use varying ratios of both VG and PG to ensure a good all-round experience.
 The most common ratios are either 50/50, 60/40, or 70/30 depending on the user’s preference, although 100/0 ratios are also available.
 Whichever PG VG ratio you choose is your decision, with different ratios offering different benefits.
 Feel free to experiment, weigh up the pros and cons and enjoy your journey to a better vaping experience.